 Kuyper College partners with Parchment, a digital credential service.
-Students may request the release of an official transcript through Parchment on the Kuyper College website by paying the associated \$14 fee (additional fees may apply for international orders).
+Students may request the release of an official transcript through Parchment on the Kuyper College website by paying the associated fee (additional fees may apply for international orders).
 Students have the option to send their transcripts electronically, by mail, or both.
-If the student has a past-due account, the account will be on hold, and the system will not release the transcript until the account is paid in full.
+If the student has a past-due account, the account will be on hold, and the system will not release the transcript until a payment plan is approved by the Business Office..
 Transcript requests will automatically cancel after 30 days if students do not resolve the business hold.
 There is no refund for the canceled request.
 Currently enrolled students may request unofficial transcripts at no charge.